Firearms regulation in the United Kingdom

+The first page of a firearm certificate issued by the Metropolitan Police.
+This format is common to all certificates issued in the United Kingdom.

-In the United Kingdom, gun ownership is considered a privilege, not a right, and access by the general public to firearms is subject to strict control measures.
+In the United Kingdom, gun ownership is considered a privilege, not a right, and access by the general public to firearms is subject to strict control.
 Members of the public may own certain firearms for the purposes of sport shooting, recreation, hunting or occupational purposes, subject to licensing.

 There is a uniform system of firearms licensing across Great Britain (with an additional airgun licensing scheme in Scotland), and a separate system for Northern Ireland.
+All firearms are registered.

+As of 2026, there were 564,690 licensed firearm owners in the United Kingdom, holding approximately 2.39 million firearms.

 Great Britain

 Licensing

-With a few specialised exceptions, all firearms in the United Kingdom must be licensed on either a five-year firearm certificate (FAC) or a shotgun certificate (SGC) issued by the police for the area in which they normally reside.
+With a few exceptions, all firearms must be licensed on either a five-year firearm certificate (FAC) or a shotgun certificate (SGC) issued by the police for the area in which they normally reside.
 Each certificate can list multiple firearms.
-Shotguns (section 2 firearms under the Firearms Act 1968, as amended) are defined in UK law as smoothbore firearms with barrels not shorter than 24 in and a bore not larger than 2 in in diameter, no revolving cylinder, and either no magazine or a non-detachable magazine that is not capable of holding more than two cartridges, plus one in the chamber; shotguns with higher capacity require a firearm certificate.
 Shotguns thus defined are subject to a less rigorous certification process than for the full FAC; an applicant is not required by law to make a good case for being granted a certificate, but the police may withhold a certificate if they consider that the applicant does not have satisfactory security in place, or granting it would constitute a danger to public safety or to the peace.
 A certificate holder may possess as many shotguns as can be securely stored.

 When applying for a firearm certificate, justification must be provided to the police for each firearm, and they are individually listed on the certificate by type, calibre, and serial number.
 A shotgun certificate similarly lists type, calibre and serial number, but permits possession of as many shotguns as can be safely accommodated.
 To gain permission for a new firearm, a "variation" must be sought, for a fee, unless the variation is made at the time of renewal, or unless it constitutes a one-for-one replacement of an existing firearm that will be disposed of.
 The certificate also sets out, by calibre, the maximum quantities of ammunition someone may possess at any one time, and is used to record ammunition purchases (except where ammunition is bought to use immediately on a range under section 11 or section 15 of the Firearms Act 1968).